 Anthonie Pieter Wetemans and Judith Wetemans (de Graaff)

 Before and during the war, Anthonie Wetemans was a sports instructor and owner of a sports club in The Hague.
 From 1939 on he gave lessons twice a week to Harry de Wolf.
 Anthonie was a good friend of Harry’s father.
-These sports lessons went on also during the war, althought it wasn't easy, Anthonie Wetemans went on until 1943.
+These sports lessons continued during the war, despite the difficulties, until 1943.
 At that time Harry had to leave home due to the danger posed by the razzias.
 The Wetemanses decided to offer Harry a place to hide in their sports club at Noordeinde 16, The Hague.

 Harry stayed there for 18 months, hiding quite comfortably in a space set up by the Wetemanses behind a false wall in the club.
 There was a bed, blankets, reading material, and candles.